copluh/fandoms/README.md

 $\text{\color{#C4A89E}the main fandoms that im in are!}$

 <p align="center">
-  arcane, jet set radio, spiderverse, g&b, tvs, etc
+  arcane, across the spiderverse, g&b, etc

 ##
 <p align="center">